 - Manx cat

 A second cat show was held at Crystal Palace in December 1871, and on 27th January 1872 Harpers Weekly published the following article detailing the show.
-This show featured Persians, hybrid wild cats, tabby cats, mouse coloured English (according to harrisonweir.com this is a British Shorthair), Turkish and Abyssinian cats.
+This show featured Persians, hybrid wild cats, tabby cats, mouse-coloured English (according to harrisonweir.com this is a British Shorthair), Turkish and Abyssinian cats.

-Meanwhile back in the United States, the first official cat show was held at Boston in 1878.
+Meanwhile back in the United States, the first official cat show was held in Boston in 1878.
 Twelve Maine Coons entered.
 Another show in Boston held in 1883 lists the following cats in their catalogue.

 - Coon cats